Salary Arbitration Eligibles | WTOP

 MILWAUKEE (2) — Josh Hader, lhp; Brandon Woodruff, rhp.

 NEW YORK (9) — Miguel Castro, rhp; Michael Conforto, of; J.D.
-Davis, 3b-of; Edwin Díaz, rhp; Robert Gsellman, rhp; Seth Lugo, rhp; Brandon Nimmo, of; Amed Rosario, ss; Dominic Smith, 1b-of.
+Davis, 3b-of; Edwin Díaz, rhp; Robert Gsellman, rhp; Francisco Lindor, ss; Seth Lugo, rhp; Brandon Nimmo, of; Dominic Smith, 1b-of.

 PHILADELPHIA (3) — José Alvarado, lhp; Rhys Hoskins, 1b; Vince Velasquez, rhp.